-When members of the potato industry decided to update their conventional potato PMSP, they decided to add organic production.

-Because of the emphasis on preventative pest management practices and a systems approach in organic production, the group decided to develop a separate docuto develop the plan in 2006 and 2008.
-Because this was the first plan for an organic crop, the process needed to be modified to better fit the organic system.
+- When members of the potato industry decided to update their conventional potato PMSP, they decided to add organic production. - Because of the emphasis on preventative pest management practices and a systems approach in organic production, the group decided to develop a separate document. - Organic farmers, researchers, regulators and others met to develop the plan in 2006 and 2008.
+Because this was the first plan for an organic crop, the process needed to be modified to better fit the organic system. - The organic potato PMSP includes the major organic potato producing regions in the west, including California, Colorado, Columbia Basin, Idaho, Klamath Basin, and west of the Cascade Mountains.